 Hence, Paul says: "Buried with him in baptism, wherein also ye are risen with him through the faith of the operation of God, who hath raised him from the dead.
-And you, being dead in your sins (Notice, "in your sins" and the uncircumcision of your flesh (that is, out of covenant with God), hath he guickened (made alive) together with him, having forgiven you all trespasses."
-(Col. 2:12, 13) And again in Romans were servants of sin, ye became obedient from the heart to that form of teaching wherein ye were delivered, and being made free from sin, ye became servants of righteousness."
+And you, being dead in your sins (Notice, "in your sins" and the uncircumcision of your flesh (that is, out of covenant with God), hath he quickened (made alive) together with him, having forgiven you all trespasses."
+(Col. 2:12, 13) And again in Romans he says: "But thanks be to God that, whereas ye were servants of sin, ye became obedient from the heart to that form of teaching wherein ye were delivered, and being made free from sin, ye became servants of righteousness."
 (Rom.
 6:17, 18) And in the 3 and 4 verses of the chapter he tells what the tupos (form or type) is; namely, "buried with him by (or in) baptism."
 They were then made free from sin.
-And hence we find the "rejoicing" after (not before) baptism under the teaching of the truth as given by Jesus. and preached by the apostles.
-(Acts 8:39; Acts 16:34; Acts 9:19)
+And hence we find the "rejoicing" after (not before) baptism under the teaching of the truth as given by Jesus, and preached by the apostles.
+(Acts 8:39; Acts 16:34: Acts 9:19)